Photo: Patrick Shane Kelley / CC BY 3.0 via Wikimedia Commons

 Accounts associated with MCAD student housing describe a specific phenomenon: waking in the night paralyzed and unable to move, with the experience of screaming heard 'inside the head' rather than externally.
 Sleep paralysis is a documented neurological phenomenon that can produce vivid hallucinations of presences, sounds, and physical restraint — and its clustering among dormitory residents under stress is well-attested in the medical literature.
 Some MCAD accounts are likely best understood as ordinary sleep paralysis episodes.

 What keeps the lore circulating, however, is the immediate adjacency of the Minneapolis Institute of Art (Mia) — built on the very ground where Dorilus Morrison's Villa Rosa estate stood until 1915.
-Mia maintains a robust documented paranormal tradition, formalized to the point that the museum hosts a 'Haunted Mia' exhibition tracing reported activity in its period rooms.
+Mia maintains a well-documented paranormal tradition, formalized to the point that the museum hosts a 'Haunted Mia' exhibition tracing reported activity in its period rooms.
 The most-cited Mia phenomena include cold spots concentrated in the third-floor period rooms (reconstructed historic interiors from European country houses), unexplained voices reported during after-hours museum walks, audio-tour devices malfunctioning in specific gallery zones, and apparitions encountered by overnight security and cleaning staff over decades of reports.
 The museum has openly engaged its haunted reputation in programmed visitor experiences.

 Given the shared block, shared institutional history through the Morrison family, and adjacency of MCAD dormitories to the Mia footprint, MCAD student accounts likely include some carry-over of the Mia tradition into the campus oral culture — what witnesses experience at the MCAD residence halls may sometimes be Mia-attributed activity interpreted within the dormitory context.
 No independent verification of a specific paranormal incident at MCAD has been located in primary sources, and the available student accounts lack the consistent geography (a particular room, a particular hallway) that would suggest a discrete origin at the school itself.